Solving the Poisson equation using coupled Markov chains: Numerical experiments with asymptotic variance estimators

 The performance of the proposed estimator of $v(P,\test)$ is shown in Table \ref{tab:ar1:unbiased}.
-The columns are as in Tables \ref{tab:cauchynormal:gibbs} and \ref{tab:cauchynormal:mrth} in the previous section.
-The results are based on $M=10^{3}$ independent replicates.
-We see that increasing $R$ improves the efficiency with diminishing returns.
+The columns correspond to: 1) $R$: the number of atoms in each measure at which the fishy function is estimated, 2) estimate: overall estimate of $v(P,h)$, obtained by averaging $M$ independent runs, 3) cost: average cost of each run, in units of MCMC transitions, 4) fishy cost: average cost associated with fishy function estimates within each run, 5) empirical variance of the proposed estimators, and 6) inefficiency defined as the product of variance and average cost (smaller is better).
+The results are based on $M=10^{3}$ independent replicates, and each entry shows a $95\%$ confidence interval obtained with the nonparametric bootstrap.
+Increasing $R$ leads to a higher average cost but better efficiency.
 Overall we obtain accurate estimates of $v(P,\test)$ with parallel runs that each costs of the order of $10^4$ iterations.

-Next we compare the proposed estimator with the following ``naive'' strategy: generate a chain of length $T$ (post burn-in), compute the estimate $T^{-1}\sum_{t=0}^{T-1}h(X_t)$, repeat $M$ times independently and compute the empirical variance of the $M$ estimates.
+Next we compare the proposed estimator with the following naive strategy: generate a chain of length $T$ (post burn-in), compute the estimate $T^{-1}\sum_{t=0}^{T-1}h(X_t)$, repeat $M$ times independently and compute the empirical variance of the $M$ estimates.
 We set $T=13,000$ to match the cost of our estimator with $R=50$.
 We find that the naive strategy has a bias (as $M\to \infty$) equal to $-77$, and an asymptotic variance of $2\times 10^8$.
 This is about 10 times larger than the variance of the proposed estimator reported in Table \ref{tab:ar1:unbiased}.